Diversity & Outreach

 This year-long career development program prepares early-stage researchers for faculty careers in engineering and computer science.
 The program offers structured support that supplements the guidance graduate students and postdoctoral fellows already receive from their advisors.
 It combines on-campus workshops along with virtual trainings and check-ins and other opportunities for ongoing mentorship and guidance.

-The goal of the NSF-funded FLIP (Diversifying Future Leadership in the Professoriate) Alliance is to address the broadening participation challenge of increasing the diversity of the future leadership in the professoriate in computing at research universities as a way to achieve diversity across the field.
+The goal of the NSF-funded LEAP (Diversifying LEAdership in the Professoriate) Alliance is to address the broadening participation challenge of increasing the diversity of the future leadership in the professoriate in computing at research universities as a way to achieve diversity across the field.

 Technology for a Just Society (JuST)